hall-lab/protocols/environment.md

 ## Hall lab directory setup

 The Hall lab directory on the cluster is located at `/gscmnt/gc2719/halllab`.
-It contains shared data files (e.g.: genomes, annotations), shared software, and user directories.
+It contains user directories, shared data files (such as genomes and annotations), and shared software.

 Please create a directory for yourself in `/gscmnt/gc2719/halllab`, using your first initial and last name as your username.